redacademy/funds-fall-2016/README.md

 The business process called for the creation of a number of portfolio companies for a particular financial year and for those portfolio companies to login to the application and provide impact statements, which consist of a collecton of stories, answered questionnaires and images.

-The application consists of a Wordpress back-end, used by Renewal Funds employees, and a web front-end, used by the portfolio companies.

-The designs and business processes were proved by the UX/UI team at Red Academy.
+The application consists of a Wordpress back-end, used by Renewal Funds employees, and a web front-end, used by the portfolio companies, with designs and business processes proved by UX/UI at Red Academy.

-##Technologies Used
+## Technologies Used

 - WordPress
 - PHP